 Research Interests: Influenza, Zika, cholera, food-borne illnesses, food safety, drug resistant tuberculosis, malaria

 Curriculum vitae: PDF

-Dr. Glenn Morris assumed the position of Director of the Emerging Pathogen Institute in August 2007.
-He was recruited from the University of Maryland, Baltimore, where he was a professor and chairman of the Department of Epidemiology and Preventive medicine in their School of Medicine, as well as an interim dean of their School of Public Health.
-In addition to his position as EPI Director, Dr. Morris is a professor of infectious diseases in the UF College of Medicine.
+Dr. Glenn Morris became the director of the Emerging Pathogen Institute in August 2007.
+He was recruited from the University of Maryland, Baltimore, where he was a professor and chairman of the department of epidemiology and preventive medicine in the university's school of medicine, as well as an interim dean of the school of public health.
+In addition to his position as EPI director, Dr. Morris is a professor of infectious diseases in the UF College of Medicine.

 Morris has worked in public health and pathogen related fields for more than 30 years, and has had a continuing fascination with emerging pathogens.
 At EPI, Morris has helped to shape the creative vision behind a web of campus-wide projects to anticipate, understand and control the emergence of new, disease-causing microorganisms.